 This news can be very disappointing, but it’s important to remain in charge of the conversation rather than let it degrade into an embarrassing disaster.
 While interacting with a new employee who has just informed you about their decision to quit, you must –

-Overcome though you might be with feelings of having been betrayed, rejected, or slapped in the face, outwardly be as gracious as possible.
-The objective here is to come across as a person with a positive attitude, and not as someone who is bursting at the seams with anger or frustration.
+You might feel betrayed, rejected, or slapped in the face, but your attitude should be as gracious as possible.
+The objective here is to come across as a person with a positive attitude, not as someone who is bursting at the seams with anger or frustration.

-Always bear in mind that your attitude is one factor that can make or break this conversation.
+Always bear in mind that your attitude is one of the things that can make or break this conversation.
 Therefore, by going into it with a positive attitude, not only can you find out the reason that triggered this decision but also judge whether you can convince them otherwise.

-The most information that you can gather at this point is finding the reasons for quitting.
-Some of the most common reasons that cause new hires to resign are –
+The most information that you can gather at this point is finding out the reasons for quitting.
+Some of the most common reasons that cause new hires to resign are: